antmicro/zephyr-fpga-controller-examples/README.md

 ```bash
 xxd -p data > /dev/ttyX
 ```
-(It is important to use plain-style hex dump)
+(It is important to use a plain-style hex dump)
 Once the data is transferred, use `ctrl+d` to quit the loader.
 It will print the sum of the read bytes and return to the shell:
 ```bash